 Assuming you buy your clothing from our favorite affordable ethical clothing brands and don’t wear it too heavily before passing it on – you can always sell your old clothes to other people.

 This is the best form of recycling in most cases as it uses almost no resources to pass on clothes and you get more money in your pocket.

-Obviously, it's important to ensure your clothes and fabric aren't in poor condition if you want to sell them – but if they pass muster, it's easy to do – you can use services like ThredUp and Poshmark to sell them without leaving home, in fact.
-(See our curated online thrift stores to get a list of places to sell clothing).
+Obviously, it’s important to ensure your clothes and fabric aren’t in poor condition if you want to sell them – but if they pass muster, it’s easy to do – you can use services like ThredUp and Poshmark to sell them without leaving home, in fact.
+(See our curated list of online thrift stores to find places to sell clothing).

 Hold A Clothing Swap

 Another great method of textile recycling is to hold a clothes swap – clothing swap events are very simple to organize (learn how to run clothing swaps here).